WebReflection/uhtml/README.md

   * there are **no sparse attributes**, each attribute *must* have a single interpolated value: `attribute=${value}` is OK, `attribute="${a}${b}"` is not, and `attribute="some ${'partial'}"` is not allowed neither.
   * the interpolations are simple: primitive, or array of primitives, and nodes, or array of nodes.
   * the `style` attribute is not special at all: if you want to pass objects there, please transform these as you prefer.
-  * the _domdiff_ has been replaced with [udomdiff](https://github.com/WebReflection/udomdiff#readme), which is essential enough, but it performs generally fine with keyed results too
+  * the _domdiff_ has been replaced with [udomdiff](https://github.com/WebReflection/udomdiff#readme), with a new blazing fast and super small diffing algorithm written from scratch
   * the `template` argument is not normalized.
 If you target browsers with issue with such argument, please be sure you transpile your code with latest _Babel_ before shipping to production
   * no _domtagger_ whatsoever, you can't change the current behavior of the library in any way